-Founded in 1909, Nature Kenya is the Kenyan branch of the East Africa Natural History Society, which is the oldest conservation organisation in Africa.
+Founded in 1909, Nature Kenya is the Kenyan branch of the East Africa Natural History Society, which is the oldest scientific membership conservation organisation in Africa.
 Initially the organisation was formed by a few individuals to study and collect the plants and wildlife of Kenya.

-World Land Trust (WLT) was introduced to Nature Kenya (NK) in 2006 a symposium held for WLT Partners in the Netherlands, run by WLT and IUCN National Committee of The Netherlands (IUCN NL).
-After discussing the urgent need for land protection, WLT undertook a site visit to Kenya to meet with key representatives of NK and a partnership was subsequently agreed.
+World Land Trust (WLT) was introduced to Nature Kenya in 2006 at a symposium held for WLT Partners in the Netherlands, run by WLT and IUCN National Committee of The Netherlands (IUCN NL).
+After discussing the urgent need for land protection, WLT undertook a site visit to Kenya to meet with key representatives of Nature Kenya and a partnership was subsequently agreed.
 In April 2011, as a result of a successful appeal, the Leleshwa Reserve, protecting threatened tussock grassland in the Kinangop Plateau was announced.
 Also WLT supported land lease in Taita hills to safeguard the critically endangered Taita apalis a bird known to have only 150 breeding pairs endemic to Taita Hills.

 WLT’s latest project with Kenya focuses on Dakatcha Woodland.
-Raising funds to purchase 810 acres of this threatened coastal forest through Buy an Acre offers a lifeline to a host of endangered species which include Clarke’s Weaver, Sokoke Scops Owl, Sokoke Pipit and Golden-rumped Elephant-shrew.
+Raising funds to purchase 3350 acres of this threatened coastal forest to offer a lifeline to a host of endangered species which include Clarke’s Weaver, Sokoke Scops Owl, Sokoke Pipit and Golden-rumped Elephant-shrew.
 WLT is also supporting Nature Kenya to convince local land owners to manage land jointly with conservation objectives a concept called Community Conservation Areas.